devskale/offpunk/README.md

 ## Roadmap post 1.0

-Known issues in the code:
-* NOT_FIXABLE : consider root file is always index.gmi or index.html

 I would happily mentor anyone willing to implement those:
 * TODO0: Hard - Make a manual within the git repository and have it automatically deployed as a website.
 * TODO1: Easy - Update blackbox to reflect cache hits.